ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ran/armral.md

 ```

 ## Build and run tests
-To build and run the supplied benchmarking example, use:
+To build and run the supplied benchmark example, use:
 ```bash { cwd="arm-ran-acceleration-library-23.01/build"; ret_code="0" }
 make check
 ```